How to Make a Promotional Video for Your Company: 7 Steps

 Creating a storyboard for your promotional business video will ensure that you get all the shots you need in as little time as possible.

-Without a storyboard it’s easy to miss shots that will be essential to the final edit, and to get distracted and go off on tangents when it comes to filming.
+Without a storyboard, it’s easy to miss shots that will be essential to the final edit, get distracted, and go off on tangents when it comes to filming.

 STEP 4: Get permission

 Many first-time film-makers forget the legal side of the video production process.

 Before you start filming, ask yourself if you have permission to film all the people you want to use in your video.